Two children’s charities will each receive $9,000 thanks to Redstone Federal Credit Union, the community

 Redstone says that December’s campaign collected more letters than any of the previous three years.

 “We look forward to our Letters to Santa campaign each year,’’ said Joe Newberry, Redstone’s President and CEO.
-“Our communities, our employees and especially the children have embraced it and each year it gets bigger and better,” Newberry said.
+“Our communities, our employees, and especially the children have embraced it, and each year it gets bigger and better."

 Patrick Wynn, Boys and Girls Clubs of North Alabama President and CEO, said Redstone’s support makes a difference all year.